top of page

 Portrait_Original_8.12.jpg

-I am currently an Associate Professor of Marketing and the Endowed Chair in the College of Business at Missouri State University
+I am currently an Associate Professor of Marketing and the Endowed Chair in the College of Business at Missouri State University.

 My research falls into two categories: the marketing-entrepreneurship interface and macromarketing.
 My research at the marketing-entrepreneurship interface often takes a regulatory or public policy perspective.
 For instance, I have investigated how marketing restrictions and taxes affect new venture creation, SME marketing strategies, and competition.
-I have also studied how SMEs and local governments collaborate to support cross-border logistics.
-My latest research in this area examines how organizations can take an entrepreneurial approach to new product and service development.
-Articles about the marketing-entrepreneurship interface appear in Entrepreneurship Theory and Practice, Industrial Marketing Management, International Small Business Journal, Journal of Business Logistics, Journal of Business and Industrial Marketing, Journal of Macromarketing, Journal of Research in Marketing and Entrepreneurship, and Research-Technology Management.
+Given the public policy implications of my research, my work sometimes crosses into the marketing systems and sustainability dimensions of macromarketing.
+My publications appear in a variety of business journals, including Entrepreneurship Theory and Practice, Industrial Marketing Management, International Small Business Journal, Journal of the Academy of Marketing Science, and Journal of Macromarketing.
+Please visit my Google Scholar page for a full account of my research.

 I am the Editor-in-Chief of Journal of Research in Marketing and Entrepreneurship.
 I am on the Advisory Boards of the International Small Business Journal and the Global Research Conference on Marketing and Entrepreneurship.
 Furthermore, I am active in the American Marketing Association, where I serve as Vice Chair of Early Career Membership and Communications for the Entrepreneurial Marketing Special Interest Group.